D

 datatype

-A datatype is a description of a set of values that have no identities and cannot be changed by operations.
+A datatype is a description of a set of values

 The UML defines two kinds of datatypes: enumeration and primitive type.
 There can also be user-defined datatypes.